-Port Function Description WAN Usually for connecting DSL MODEM、CABLE MODEM、 ISP to the Internet.
-LAN(1/2/3) Usually for connecting computers, switches .etc.
-TX Usually for wireless power regulation.
-WPS/ RESET When you press this button for 7 seconds, files set by the router will be deleted and restored to default factory; for 1 second, WPS will be enabled and the WPS LED will be blinking accordingly.
-POWER The power adapter is connected and you can use the provided adapter to supply power.
+Port Function Description PWR The power adapter is connected and you can use the provided adapter to supply power.
+WAN Usually for connecting Ethernet cable.
+LAN 1/2/3 Usually for connecting computers, switches .etc.
+WPS/RESET When you press this button for 7 seconds, files set by the router will be deleted and restored to default factory; for 1 second, WPS-PBC will be enabled and the WPS LED will be blinking accordingly.
+WiFi When WiFi is disabled, the WiFi LED will be off.